4rjunkum4r/FilmakerPortfolio/README.md

-Project for my client who is a filmography.
+Project for my client who is a filmographer.